47-KK/47-KK/README.md

-- Developer of the tModLoader Star Wars Mod (Havent worked on it in a while)
+- Developer of the tModLoader Star Wars Mod
 - Working on some random survival game on Unity right now (haven't thought of a name yet)
 - I'm learning Python and C#